Max Hartung: Voluntary commitment

 In 2013 he was elected athlete spokesman of the German Fencing Federation.
 Since September 2014, Hartung has also been a member of the Athletes' Commission of the DOSB, since February 2017 he has been its chairman.
 He is also a member of the supervisory board of the Stiftung deutsche Sporthilfe.

 He is the founding president of Athleten Deutschland e.V.
 After the challenges of the athletes' representatives in the DOSB in the years 2014 to 2016, the Athletes' Commission decided to found an independent association, independent of the DOSB, to strengthen the athletes' interests.
 Decisive factors for the founding of the association were the dissatisfaction with the doping scandal in Russia, the many cases of sexualized violence in sports, the competitive sports reform with a strong medal focus and the introduction of the anti-doping law.
 Athletes Germany today has 450,000 Euro annually and employs five staff.

 The club fights for a German sports system that offers athletes the best conditions in the world for developing their sporting and personal potential and respects them as human beings.
 It fights for athletes in all arenas and encourages them to shape the future of their sport themselves.

 The organization aims to enable athletes to improve communication between athletes and institutions.
 Athletes Germany shall represent the interests of the athletes towards the federations, but also towards all other actors in sports, politics and society and develop the legal relationship and the nomination procedures between athletes and federations.
 The association has set itself the goal of promoting athlete support that enables athletes to embark on a competitive sports career without having to fear disadvantages or existential fears, and that promotes fair and clean sports.

 Podcast

-With his team mate Matyas Szabo, Hartung runs the largest German-language fencing podcast.
+With his teammate Matyas Szabo, Hartung runs the largest German-language fencing podcast.
 On the way to the Olympic Games in Tokyo 2020, the two of them recorded more than 40 episodes and let the audience take a look behind the mask.
 During the lockdown, the team also recorded training videos for children who had no access to their gyms and published them on YouTube.
 They have been awarded for this project by Beyond Crisis and Germany Land of Ideas.